Media in New York City

 New York is also the largest media market in North America (followed by Los Angeles, Chicago, and Toronto).
-Some of the city's media conglomerates include CNN (CNN Global), the Hearst Corporation, NBCUniversal, The New York Times Company, the Fox Corporation and News Corp, the Thomson Reuters Corporation, Warner Bros.
-Discovery, and Paramount Global.
+Some of the city's media conglomerates include CNN (CNN Global), the Hearst Corporation, NBCUniversal, The New York Times Company, the Fox Corporation and News Corp, the Thomson Reuters Corporation, and Warner Bros.
+Discovery.
 Seven of the world's top eight global advertising agency networks are headquartered in New York.
 Three of the "Big Four" record labels are also headquartered or co-headquartered in the city.
 One-third of all American independent films are produced in New York.
 More than 200 newspapers and 350 consumer magazines have an office in the city and the book-publishing industry employs about 25,000 people.